 Preclinical data have shown Clover’s protein-based adjuvanted COVID-19 vaccine candidate, S-Trimer, induces a strong neutralizing immune response in animals and protects nonhuman primates from a SARS-CoV-2 challenge.
 And strong immune response and protection were observed with adjuvant systems from GSK and Dynavax.
 These positive preclinical data supported the decision to progress adjuvanted vaccine candidates using both adjuvants into Clover’s ongoing Phase 1 clinical study of S-Trimer in healthy adult and elderly participants, said the company on September 25, 2020.

-Clover is exploring development pathways for the S-Trimer vaccine to be accessible to populations in China and globally if proven to be safe and effective.
+Clover explores development pathways for the S-Trimer COVID-19 vaccine's accessibility to populations in China and globally if proven to be safe and effective.

 On November 3, 2020, CEPI extended its partnership with Clover Biopharmaceuticals to fund the COVID-19 vaccine candidate through global Phase 2/3 study to licensure.
 CEPI’s total investment in Clover’s S-Trimer vaccine candidate will be up to $328 million, including previously announced commitments of $69.5 million, which have funded preclinical studies and Phase 1 clinical trials.